FrontFundr Financial Services Inc. (dba. FrontFundr and SMV Capital Markets)

 Conflicts of Interest

-An employee of FrontFundr must report to the Chief Compliance Officer of FrontFundr any situation that might give rise a to real or perceived conflict of interest, including but not limited to i) outside business activities; ii) outside business activities by a spouse or other relative living in the same residence; iii) shareholdings in an issuer of greater than 10% of the issued shares on a fully diluted basis, whether voting or not; iv) family affiliation with the controlling management or ownership of an issuer; v) lawsuits or other significant adversarial actions against the issuer, no matter who initiated them; and vi) information about any undisclosed interests or business of FrontFundr or an employee that a client would reasonably expect to be told to make an informed decision about an introduction.
+The Firm make reasonable efforts to ensure an employee understands their responsibilities in regard to conflict of interest and reporting to the firm’s Chief Compliance Officer of FrontFundr any situation that might give rise a to real or perceived conflict of interest, including but not limited to i) outside business activities; ii) outside business activities by a spouse or other relative living in the same residence; iii) shareholdings in an issuer of greater than 10% of the issued shares on a fully diluted basis, whether voting or not; iv) family affiliation with the controlling management or ownership of an issuer; v) lawsuits or other significant adversarial actions against the issuer, no matter who initiated them; and vi) information about any undisclosed interests or business of FrontFundr or an employee that a client would reasonably expect to be told to make an informed decision about an introduction.

 All employees of FrontFundr are prohibited from trading for their own account any security in which they have inside or non-public information.
 Employees must obtain approval from the Chief Compliance Officer before purchasing a security offered on the platform for their own account.